Drug Enforcement Administration (DEA) Drug Take-Back Days

 The DEA Drug Take-Back Days program addresses vital public safety, public health, and environmental issues.
 Many Americans are not aware that medicines that languish in home cabinets are highly susceptible to diversion, misuse, and abuse.
 Rates of prescription drug abuse in the U.S. are at alarming rates, as are the number of accidental poisonings and overdoses due to these drugs.
 Studies show that many abused prescription drugs are obtained from family and friends, including from the home medicine cabinet.
 In addition, many Americans do not know how to properly dispose of their unused medicine, often flushing them down the toilet or throwing them away – both potential safety and health hazards.

-Since its first National Take-Back Day in September of 2010, leading up to the the twelfth event in October 2016, the DEA and more than 4,000 of its national (including PRC), tribal, and community law enforcement partners have collected nearly 7,000,000 pounds of drugs throughout all 50 states, the District of Columbia, and several U.S. territories.
+Since its first National Take-Back Day in September of 2010, leading up to the the thirteenth event in April 2017, the DEA and more than 4,000 of its national (including PRC), tribal, and community law enforcement partners have collected more than 8,100,000 pounds of drugs throughout all 50 states, the District of Columbia, and several U.S. territories.

 Additional Disposal Options